 Terry and Michelle Bone: Royal Tin Can Openers

 The second generation of the Bone’s are proud represent the Tin Can Tourists.
 We recently retired and live in Michigan and we camp as much as we can in the surrounding states.
 We’ve been part of the TCT club since 1998 when the club was renewed and have owned four vintage trailers.
-Our current trailer is a 1957 Avion Regal and is considered the oldest Avion on the road.
+Our current trailers are a 1957 Avion Regal (the oldest Avion on the road) and a 1949 American Homecrest)

 Email: TCT1919@gmail.com